Unbewohnte/FTU/README.md

 ---

-## ● IMPORTANT NOTE
+## ● NOTE
 This is NOT intended to be a serious application.
 I'm learning and this is a product of my curiosity.
-If you're a beginner too, please don't try to find something useful in my code, I am not an expert.
+If you're a beginner too, please don't try to find something useful in my code, I am not an expert in that regard.

-Also, this utility only works if the server side has a port-forwarding|virtual server enabled and configured.
-Fortunatelly, locally it works without any port-forwarding|virtual servers.
+This utility works only if the sender side has a port-forwarding|virtual server enabled and configured.
+Fortunatelly, locally it works without any additional set ups.

+I've created myself a lot of additional work by creating my own set of communication rules.
+The whole project could've been a lot easier to maintain and read if I've used a built-in, well-tested and easily integrated solutions, but I still enjoy it the way it is right now.
+I couldn't be able to learn so much and get practical experience by simply using http, ftp or whatever protocols there are out there.

 ---